emilioramirezeguia/emilioramirezeguia/README.md

 Hi, I'm Emilio.
 I'm a software engineer from Mexico who is passionate about solving hard problems through technology and making products that create magical experiences for people.

-Besides coding, here a few things I love:
+Besides coding, here are a few things I love:
 - 🏄🏽‍♂️ Surfing
 - 🏋🏽‍♂️ Crossfit
 - 📚 Reading non-fiction